- Rapid Reference 🚀

 - The simplest treatment might be desmopressin (DDAVP) 2 micrograms IV q8 hours.
 This is effective in causing the kidneys to retain free water.
 Note, however, that if excessive fluid is provided, the patient will develop hyponatremia.

 - Alternative treatment: vasopressin infusion 0.001-0.01 units/minute, titrated until the urine output decreases to a relatively normal rate.
 This has the advantage that it is titratable, so that it can be stopped if hyponatremia occurs.
-However, it requires a central line and the dosing can be tricky.
+However, vasopressin requires a central line and the dosing can be tricky.

 nephrogenic diabetes insipidus

-- Patients may have chronically elevated free water requirements (e.g. chronic nephrogenic diabetes insipidus from lithium).
+- Patients may have chronically elevated free water requirements (e.g., chronic nephrogenic diabetes insipidus from lithium).
 The most important component of management is simply providing enough free water to keep up with losses.

 treatment: optimal rate of sodium reduction